No boat bottomfish: Jetty fishing on the Washington Coast

 Cast from the rocks to bring home fresh fish tacos in this iconic spring and summer fishery.

 Are you looking to go fishing and bring home delicious fillets for fresh fish tacos or fish & chips, but don’t have access to a boat?
-Maybe you just want to save on boat fuel or charter fees while sharing an iconic West Coast experience with friends and family?
+Maybe you just want to save on boat fuel or charter fees while sharing an iconic West Coast experience with friends and family?.

 In this post are suggestions for having a safe and fun day fishing off the rocks!

-WDFW coastal region biologists and fishery managers have been working closely with federal and tribal partners to sustainably manage bottomfish (also known as groundfish) populations and fisheries, with several species off the coast of the Pacific Northwest rebounding in recent years.
-Healthy bottomfish stocks have allowed for expanded fishing opportunities, though work is ongoing to rebuild populations of slow-growing yelloweye rockfish.
+WDFW Coastal Region biologists and fishery managers have been working closely with federal and tribal partners to sustainably manage bottomfish (also known as groundfish) populations and fisheries, with several species off the coast of the Pacific Northwest rebounding in recent years.

 Jetty fishing tips and tactics

-Most jetty anglers use a stout 8- to 10-foot spinning rod to cast 1 to 2 oz leadhead jigs with plastic tails or swimbaits, letting them sink then quickly jigging them back to the rocks while trying to avoid snagging bottom (be sure to bring extra jigs, you will snag up at times).
+Most jetty anglers use a stout 8- to 10-foot spinning rod to cast 1 to 2 oz leadhead jigs with plastic tails or swimbaits, letting them sink then quickly jigging them back to the rocks while trying to avoid snagging bottom (be sure to bring extra jigs; you will snag up at times).
 Green, white, silver, purple, and “motor oil brown” are popular jig or swimbait colors.

-Another option is to fish herring, anchovies, sand shrimp or other bait rigged under a large sliding float with a stopper roughly 10 feet up the mainline, a 1 oz inline or sliding weight above a swivel, and two 2/0 or 3/0 hooks tied on a 4- to 5-foot leader.
+Another option is to fish herring, anchovies, sand shrimp, or other bait rigged under a large sliding float with a stopper roughly 10 feet up the mainline, a 1 oz inline or sliding weight above a swivel, and two 2/0 or 3/0 hooks tied on a 4- to 5-foot leader.

 Kelp greenling and striped seaperch are two other bottomfish species commonly caught from Washington jetties, and are tasty eating or excellent live bait for large lingcod.